swift-server/swift-service-lifecycle/README.md

 // will be called in the order they were registered in lifecycle.start() { error in
     // start completion handler.
-    // if an startup error occurred you can capture it here if let error = error {
+    // if a startup error occurred you can capture it here if let error = error {
         logger.error("failed starting \(self) ☠️: \(error)")
     } else {